 Twelve appointments for the new class are made in April of each year.
-Because this internship is a practice-based training program, not only does it prepare you to successfully meet the ACEND Competency Statements for entry-level dietitians, it also provides you with the coping skills to successfully meet personal and professional challenges in the real world of today.
+Because this internship is a practice-based training program, not only does it prepare you to successfully meet the ACEND Competency Statements for entry-level dietitian nutritionists, it also provides you with the coping skills to successfully meet personal and professional challenges in the real world of today.

 Upon graduation, you can expect to have a competitive advantage in obtaining employment in dietetics and/or completing your master's degree and successfully passing the registration exam.